techthiyanes/tutorials-5/t00_Overview/README.md

 ## 05 Management UI

-Runhouse offers a simple UI at [api.run.house](https://api.run.house/) for managing users, groups, resources, and secrets.
+Runhouse offers a [simple UI](https://api.run.house/) for managing users, groups, resources, and secrets.
 The current UI is an MVP and we plan to overhaul it within H1 2023.